fengyunzaidushi/awesome-github-repos/data.md

 *   [ytdl-org/youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites

-*   [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Improve your resumes with Resume Matcher.
-Get insights, keyword suggestions and tune your resumes to job descriptions.

 *   [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure AI Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q\&A experiences.

 *   [haoheliu/AudioLDM2](https://github.com/haoheliu/AudioLDM2) - Text-to-Audio/Music Generation